pchmielecki87/Java_with_JUnit_and_MongoDB/README.md

 # Java app ADO pipeline intro

-This is simple Java app wioth tests.
+This is Java SimpleCalculator app with tests.

 ## Connect to ADO feed